NeoGames4/AssemblyCompiler8080/README.md

 1. Download or clone this repository.
 2. Import the project to your IDE (this process varies for each IDE).
 3. Edit the run configuration to specify arguments for the `main`-method as above (this process varies for each IDE).
 4. Run the project.
-The compiledhex code should be written to the destination file.
+The compiled hex code should be written to the destination file.

 ## Known commands
 Please read the EP manual for more information about each command.
 Also take a look on allowed registers for `N`, `E` and `O`.